Find out how to design a solid incentive program and motivate your customer support team.

 4) Set up a system to track your metrics in real time

-With a unified dashboard that clearly showcases key metrics regarding revenue generation, customer satisfaction, response times, and much more, Gorgias makes it easy for ecommerce stores to track the performance of their support teams in real-time.
+With a unified dashboard that showcases key metrics regarding revenue generation, customer satisfaction, response times, and much more, Gorgias makes it easy for ecommerce stores to track the performance of their support teams in real-time.

 We mostly use Support Performance: Overview, Agents, and Revenue to track those goals.
 But, we also use Self-Service and occasionally tags.
 (I’m interested to learn how to use these more efficiently and explore the Macros and Intents stats as well).